Go Serverless with Kubeless!

 minikube start

-To check everything is created or not, use the following command:
+To check whether everything is created or not, use the following command:

 To check whether pods are running or not: